bbigej/market-analysis-app/README.md

     *****-Progress bar

+    *****-Visual feedback on choice, so they know actions are being logged

     -user may continue voting, but on next vote hide list votes and only display it again after 15 more votes

-    -Visual feedback on choice, so they know actions are being logged

     -3 images different